Table of Contents[Hide][Show]

 Walk through one of the best gardens in all of Tokyo.
 It features lots of trees along with seasonal blooming gardens.
 Then see the tidal pond and the bridges that cross it.
 And don’t miss the 300-year pine tree.

 The shogunate used this garden to hunt duck.
-The picturesque tea house is open for a cup of green tea, or matcha.
+The picturesque tea house is open for a cup of matcha, or green tea.

-Then head out for the next destination and take Oedo (magenta) Line at Shiodome to Monsen-naacho Station (E15).
-Then transfer to the Tozai (Light blue) Line to Otemachi Station (T09).
+Then head out for the next destination.
+Take Oedo (magenta) Line at Shiodome to Monsen-naacho Station (E15).
+Transfer to the Tozai (Light blue) Line to Otemachi Station (T09).

 1 Chiyoda, Chiyodao-ku